crelte/crelte/docs/tutorial/04-news/01-craft.md

 Before you can start creating a few news articles we need to change the entry type of the News page to `News`.
 ![News Page](./assets/01-news-page.png)

+Now create a few news articles and categories.